 As we’ve begun rolling out our anti-racism commitments, one of the messages that have been resoundingly clear is that we each have a unique and vital role in helping Culture Amp - and our more than 2,750 global customers - root out White supremacy and anti-Blackness from our structures, processes, ways of collaborating, and how we do business.

-As I watched our Juneteenth All Camp meeting where we shared our 2020 Anti-Racism Plan, I realized that there was more I personally could do to support the Black and Indigenous communities as VP of Account Management.
+As I watched our Juneteenth All Camp meeting, where we shared our 2020 Anti-Racism Plan, I realized that there was more I personally could do to support the Black and Indigenous communities as VP of Account Management.
 My team looks after our current customers, so we have a direct impact on our business operations.
-I also sit on our Sales Leadership Team thus have a way to impact current and future customers.
+I also sit on our Sales Leadership Team, thus I have a way of impacting current and future customers.

 As I reflected, I got stuck on one question: while we’re focusing on our internal culture and processes, why can’t we also think about the ways to better support the Black and Indigenous business communities?

 The answer is that we can.
 And we are.

 This month, we're announcing a new business discount for Black and Indigenous-owned organizations that are Culture Amp customers.
 Beginning today, Black and Indigenous-owned organizations will be given a 38% discount on the standard price for our products.
 This discount not only represents the most significant discount we currently offer but also reflects the $0.38 wage gap between Black women and White men.

 We know that all organizations are better when they can listen to their employees and take action based on that feedback.
 We know that Culture Amp’s tools are essential to parts of that journey for many businesses, and want to ensure that Black and Indigenous-led organizations are able to effectively listen to and support their employees while ensuring that these businesses are able to retain more of their revenue and re-invest it in their business growth and employee experience.
 Fundamentally, this is our way of keeping more money in the Black and Indigenous economic ecosystem.